Creating a React-based Chess Game with WASM Bots in TypeScript

 Conclusion

 I found this small project to be a very valuable exercise in exploring what is possible using TypeScript and React Hooks.
 It also provided me with a good opportunity to explore Yarn 2 and Zero-installs.
-I enjoyed creating the abstraction around the concept of a UCI-based Bot, making way for additional Bots to be added in the future.
+I enjoyed creating the abstraction around the concept of a UCI-based Bot, paving the way for additional Bots to be added in the future.

 Going forward it would be interesting to explore providing more than just the current FEN chess state to the given Bot.
 At this time I am treating all Bots as stateless.
-It would be good to explore making them aware of historical moves, as this would help aid in their decision making and stop them attempting repeated moves over a certain threshold.
+It would be good to explore making them aware of historical moves, as this would help aid in their decision making and prevent them from attempting repeated moves over a certain threshold.

 Happy Chess Playing!